How do I send a pallet?

 In order to book a pallet delivery, you must supply your own pallet and wrapping, and make sure the pallet is stable for transportation as the whole pallet will tilt when lifted.
 We ask that you familiarise yourself with the pallet shipping requirements we document in the pallet shipping FAQs, so that you can be informed of our Terms and Conditions before confirming your booking.

-From only £25, you can use our generator to get an instant free quote for UK and European pallet deliveries and book straight away.
-International shipments, bulk orders, and business rates are quoted by our sales team, who will scout around for the best price, by air or sea: Get a quote now.
+From only £25, you can use our instant quoting tool, to get a quote for UK, European and international pallet deliveries and book straight away.
+Some international destinations, bulk orders, and business rates will need to be quoted by our sales team, who will use our extensive reach to get you the best price: Get a pallet delivery quote.

 Sending Multiple Items